Leaf-Agriculture/docs/docs/configurations_endpoints.md

 #### Response

-A JSON containing the configuration of the Api Owner.
+A JSON containing the configuration of the API Owner.

 ```json
 {